Ink & Wash Technique Using India Ink

 Earlier this year, inspired by the India Ink & Wash technique, I began exploring delicate shading, line work, and subtle tonal washes.
 This centuries-old technique, rooted in Chinese and Japanese ink painting, allows for depth, soft transitions, and intricate detail using just ink and water.
 Its timeless elegance made it a perfect foundation for a small series of Vintage ladies.

-Celeste wears a tall, charming flowerpot hat adorned with blooms, inspired by the whimsical styles discovered in vintage fashion research.
-Each petal and plume was carefully drawn and layered with ink washes, giving depth and movement to her profile.
+Celeste wears a tall flowerpot hat adorned with blooms, inspired by whimsical vintage fashion.
+Each petal and plume was carefully layered with ink washes to create depth and movement in her profile.
+Lillian reflects the ornate curves of Art Nouveau through a flowing gown, delicate headband, and subtle jewelry.
+Soft, layered washes enhance the graceful contours of her figure and features.

 See the Vintage Ink & Wash Collection